ymanluk/scratchspace/week12/SDKenhancement2.md

 # Next steps
-Continue to enhance the SDK.
+- Continue to enhance the SDK.
+- Perhaps fix the very minor issue